PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-06-20 07:01:27
+Last updated: 2024-06-20 07:02:36
-Random Quote: I would very much like to return your witty banter, but I am too exhausted to be clever. - Galina 'Red' Reznikov
+Random Quote: There are no men like me.
+There's only me.  -  Jaime Lannister